newswirecom/testing-app/README.md

 If you'd like to use this as the starting point, you can remove the boilerplate and install what you need.
 The focus should remain on the front-end task.
 You can also check Laravel Documentation on [how to get starte with Laravel](https://laravel.com/docs/10.x/installation)

+To use this project you can clone this repo and start the application setup, make sure you have `PHP/composer` and `Docker` installed:
+-  Bring the laravel helper (npm and tests) containers up with `sail up -d`
+-  Run `composer install` To install dependencies
+-  Run `./vendor/bin/sail npm install` To use the npm from the default docker provided by Laravel Sail
+-  Run `php artisan migrate` To initialize the sqlite database
+-  Run `php artisan serve` To run the application and access on `http://localhost:8000/`
+-  Run `./vendor/bin/sail npm run dev` To build and watch for changes

 ### What We're Looking For

 - Code quality: Your code should be well-organized and readable, with comments where necessary.